magratheaguide/yagpdb-cc/README.md

 # YAGPDB Custom Commands

+**Deprecated.** This repo has been merged with a duplicate YAGPDB custom commands repo and now lives at https://github.com/rp-magrathea/altair.

 ## What is this?

 The [YAGPDB Discord bot](yagpdb.xyz/) allows you to add custom functionality to the bot via "custom commands."
 What you'll find here is a set of custom commands meant to support RP sites' specific needs.